 Beginner Surf Spots in Orange County

-Orange County has plenty of surf, but beginner-friendly usually means choosing the softest corner, not the most famous lineup.
+Orange County has plenty of surf, but beginner-friendly usually means choosing the softest corner, the right tide, and the cleanest morning window.

 Where Orange County works best